yogdaan/suraksha/README.md

 # Supernova-2

 Supernova-2 works as public informer meant to keep people safe wherever they go.
+We focus on showing the most relevent information, in a easy and visual way, also support remote access and all this at once place.
+The about of information provided is very overwalming and therefor ignored by normal people.

 `Under heavy development`